 _

-I invite you to discover a charming, intimate, and confidential Parisian terrace: that of Le Camondo, nestled on rue Monceau, right next to the Nissim de Camondo Museum.
-As you might have guessed, I have really fallen under the spell of this beautiful address.
+I suggest you discover a charming, intimate, and confidential Parisian terrace, that of Camondo, nestled on rue Monceau, right next to the Nissim de Camondo museum.
+As you have gathered, I truly fell in love with this beautiful address.
 It is the perfect place for a romantic evening in a classy and cozy setting.

 Tested in 2023 - Invitation